lmignot/front-dev-challenge/README.md

 # Front-End Developer Interview Challenge

-At Jolimoi we believe design is a collaborative process between designer and developer.
-This goal of this task is to assess your technical skills as a developer, but also your ability to give and accept feedback, and work in a team.
-Accordingly, you will have access to the designer during the task.
+This goal of this task is to assess your technical skills as a developer, your capacity to work with specifications and your ability to use best practices.

-Communicate your thought process while developing and don't be afraid to ask questions.
-Work with the designer to make the best possible solution to achieve the goal of the application.
+Don't hesitate to ask questions if necessary.
+You can also make assumptions when necessary as long as you detail them.

 Use any online resources you see fit.

-## Evluation
+## Evaluation

-You will be evaluated both on the final result and the choices you made on how to achieve it.
+You will be evaluated both on the final result, the choices you made on how to achieve it and the respect of the best practices.

 ## Situation of Concern